Gagancreates/blogging--website/README.md

-# Blogging
+# my personal website
- Always wanted to build my own blogging website, so built one with minimal features!
+ Always wanted to build my own personal website, so built one with minimal features!